Not a Colloid When…

 What happens to ionic silver when it is ingested?

 When an ionic silver solution is ingested, it first enters the stomach where it encounters hydrochloric acid (HCL) that aids in digesting food.
 The hydrochloric acid provides a vast abundance of chloride ions which have an enormous attraction to the silver ions because they have the opposite ionic charge.
 It is virtually impossible to prevent the chloride ions from combining with the silver ions to form the compound silver chloride.
 If ionic silver were able to enter the bloodstream it would encounter a high chloride environment because blood serum typically contains about 3500 parts per million of chloride due to the potassium and sodium chloride content.
 The chloride in the bloodstream would combine with the silver ions to form silver chloride.
 Silver chloride is an insoluble salt that does not dissolve inside the body once it has formed.
 The silver chloride either formed in the bloodstream or absorbed into the bloodstream after forming in the stomach is eliminated by the kidneys and passed out with the urine.
 Read the detailed study that proves that stomach acid destroys the effectiveness of ionic silver in a study that tested the Effects of HCL (Stomach Acid) on Colloidal and Ionic Silver.

 What happens when silver particles are ingested?

 Silver particles are not affected by the hydrochloric acid in the stomach and will be absorbed through the walls of the small intestine and enter the bloodstream.
 Because only the silver particles enter the bloodstream it is important that most of the silver be in the form of particles.
-Only true silver colloids have a majority of their silver in the form of particles.
+Only true silver nanoparticle have a majority of their silver in the form of particles.

 Ask the producers of ionic silver why they mislabel their products